microsoftgraph/aspnetcore-webhooks-sample/README.md

 ![Microsoft Graph Webhook Sample for ASP.NET Core screenshot](readme-images/Page1.PNG)

-After the app creates a subscription for the signed-in user (using an app-only token), Microsoft Graph sends a notification to the registered endpoint when events happen in the user's subscribed resource.
+After the app creates a subscription for the signed-in user, Microsoft Graph sends a notification to the registered endpoint when events happen in the user's subscribed resource.
 The app then reacts to the event.

 This sample app subscribes to the `users/{user-id}/mailFolders('Inbox')/messages` resource for `created` changes.
 When notified that subscribed users receive a mail message, the app then updates a page with information about the message.
 The page displays only messages belonging to the signed-in user.